Cenovus Energy (CVE) Gains As Market Dips: What You Should Know

 Cenovus Energy will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.66, up 53.49% from the prior-year quarter.
+On that day, Cenovus Energy is projected to report earnings of $0.66 per share, which would represent year-over-year growth of 53.49%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.75 billion, down 10.43% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.72 per share and revenue of $48.9 billion.
-These totals would mark changes of +235.8% and +29.76%, respectively, from last year.

 Any recent changes to analyst estimates for Cenovus Energy should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 7.17% lower.
-Cenovus Energy is currently a Zacks Rank #5 (Strong Sell).
+Within the past 30 days, our consensus EPS projection has moved 1.61% lower.
+Cenovus Energy is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Cenovus Energy's current valuation metrics, including its Forward P/E ratio of 7.1.
-This represents a premium compared to its industry's average Forward P/E of 6.64.
+Investors should also note Cenovus Energy's current valuation metrics, including its Forward P/E ratio of 7.42.
+Its industry sports an average Forward P/E of 7.41, so we one might conclude that Cenovus Energy is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.